abeschneider/PEGParser.jl/README.md

 which would have directly resulted in `9` when parsing `parse(calc2, "4+5")`.

 ### Example 3
 Actually, the best example for how to parse stuff can be found in the source code itself.
 In `grammarparsing.jl` we give the grammar used to parse grammar specifications by the user.
-While it not actually live code, its consistency with what really happens is ensured by having it be a test in the test suite.
+While it is not actually live code, its consistency with what really happens is ensured by having it be a test in the test suite.
 Look here if you ever wonder about any specifics of grammar specification.

 # An In Depth Guide To The Library

 * The entry point to the library is of course the file `PEGParser.jl` which handles all `import`/`export`ing and includes the other files in order.
 * `rules.jl` defines `Rule` and all its `subtypes`.
-These are typically consistent of a `name` (which by default constructor is simply ""), a type-specific `value` and an `action`.
+These typically consist of a `name` (which when constructed with the default constructor is simply `""`), a type-specific `value` and an `action`.
 * `grammar.jl` defines the `Grammar`-type as a dictionary mapping symbols to rules.
 * `comparison.jl` defines comparison functions so that it is possible to check for example if two grammars are the same.
 * `standardactions.jl` defines some utility actions which are often needed, e.g. the above mentioned `liftchild`.